17th Sunday in Ordinary Time

 that if contraception became acceptable in society,

-and an increase in the degradation of women, in divorce
+and an increase in the degradation of women, in divorce and in abortion.

-But today, Pope Paul seems a prophet,
+But today, Pope Paul is a canonized saint, a true prophet,

-as all these predictions have come to pass.
+as all these predictions have come to pass,

-Why is this teaching so widely rejected?
+Why is this infallible teaching so widely rejected?

 There are many reasons given,